 You're in the right place.
-Planning for the end-of-life can be daunting, and this resource guide is here to help.
+Planning for the end-of-life can be daunting, and this resource book is here to help.
 Within its pages you'll find information and advice regarding various aspects of planning and care.

-This resource guide is designed to provide you with general information to help you in your life planning.
+This resource book is designed to provide you with general information to help you in your life planning.
 It is not intended as a "How To" to replace the advice of skilled professionals in the medical, tax or legal fields.
 However, it is intended to provide basic resources which can lead to further investigation.
+These issues are not exclusive to older adults; they apply to all people.

-This guide is designed to be used in tandem with "A Planning Guide," which is a separate booklet in the "Are Your Affairs in Order" series.
+This guide is designed to be used in tandem with "A Planning Guide," which is a separate booklet in the "Getting Your Affairs in Order" series.
 If you do not have a copy of "A Planning Guide" please call Bryn Mawr Presbyterian Church at 610-525-2821 and we will send one.
-Furthermore, you can also find this booklet, as well as "A Planning Guide" on our website: www.bmpc.org.
+Furthermore, you also can find this booklet, as well as "A Planning Guide" on our website: www.bmpc.org.